-Please identify the state and/or federal legal authority to promulgate this proposed regulation, including (1) the most relevant law and/or regulation, including Code of Virginia citation and General Assembly chapter number(s), if applicable, and (2) promulgating entity, i.e., the agency, board, or person.
+Please identify the state and/or federal legal authority to promulgate this proposed regulation, including (1) the most relevant law and/or regulation, including Code of Virginia citation and General Assembly chapter numbers, if applicable, and (2) promulgating entity, i.e., agency, board, or person.
 Describe the legal authority and the extent to which the authority is mandatory or discretionary.

-§ 63.2-217 of the Code of Virginia grants authority to the State Board of Social Services to promulgate rules and regulations to operate assistance programs in Virginia.
-Section 271.4 of the Code of Federal Regulations delegates responsibility to administer the Food Stamp Program within a state to the agency assigned responsibility for other federally funded public assistance programs.
+Section 63.2-217 of the Code of Virginia grants authority to the State Board of Social Services to promulgate rules and regulations to operate assistance programs in Virginia.
+Part 271.4 of Title 7 of the Code of Federal Regulations delegates responsibility to administer the Food Stamp Program within a state to the agency assigned responsibility for other federally funded public assistance programs.
+Section 63.2-524 of the Code of Virginia authorizes the State Board of Social Services to pursue regulations governing administrative hearings.